Company Overview of The Dayton Power and Light Company

-The Dayton Power and Light Company engages in the generation, transmission, distribution, and sale of electricity to residential, commercial, industrial, and government customers.
-The company operates coal-fired steam generating stations, as well as solar, combustion turbine, and diesel peaking units.
-It generates and distributes electricity to approximately 500,000 retail customers covering 24 county service areas in west central Ohio.
-The company has an electricity generation capacity of approximately 3,261 megawatt.
+The Dayton Power and Light Company is engaged in the generation, transmission, distribution, and sale of electricity to residential, commercial, industrial, and government customers.
+The company operates seven coal-fired steam generating stations, as well as solar, combustion turbine, and diesel peaking units.
+It generates and distributes electricity to approximately 515,000 retail customers located in a 6,000 square mile area of west central Ohio.
+The company has an electricity generation capacity of approximately 2,897 megawatts.
 It also sells energy and capacity in the wholesale market.
-The Dayton Power and Light Company serves automotive, food processing, paper, plastic manufacturing, and defense ind...
+The Dayton Power and Light Company principally serves automotive, food processing, paper, plastic, manu...

 1065 Woodman Drive